How can I apply to rescue?

 Are all of your dogs dog friendly?

-While we do assess each dog before adoption and will never knowingly adopt out dogs that have behavioral issues, dog relationships are unique and can never be promised, rescued or not.
+While we do assess each dog before adoption and will never knowingly adopt out dogs that have behavioral issues, dog relationships are unique and can never be promised, rescued, or not.
 It is entirely up to humans to manage and integrate new members into their current pack.
 This process can be chaotic so if you do not know how your dog will respond or how to introduce new dogs to one another, it is best to hold off until you are confident in this.
-Many of our dogs can be fine but then provoked around toys, food or other resources so we can only adopt to experienced homes that understand this integration process and animal behavior in general.
+Many dogs can be fine but then provoked around toys, food, or other resources so we can only adopt to experienced homes that understand this integration process and animal behavior in general.
 As someone who has added several dogs to our pack, I can say that each relationship has been unique and gone differently.
 Some can be instant best friends, others can take weeks or months to warm up to one another.
 All homes must be prepared for either direction!
 When we do know a dog has behavioral issues, they will go directly to our trainer for boarding and not adopted out until cleared for adoption by a professional.

 Do you have hypoallergenic dogs?

-Because these dogs are rescued and not bred, there is no way possible for us to guarantee their true breed or your allergic reaction to them.
+Because these dogs are rescued and not bred by us, there is no way possible for us to guarantee their true breed or your allergic reaction to them.
 We also do not come across American breed mixes like Doodles over in Asia often.
 If you need a specific type of dog for allergy purposes, we would not suggest rescuing a dog from us as we could not promise that you would not have a reaction.